 I worked hard to get into university and to graduate with no debt.
 In fact, I received over $50,000 in scholarships for my Bachelor's degree.

 I also did internships while studying so I graduated with about $10,000 in savings at age 21.
 I then worked and got my CPA by 24.

 In Chinese culture, girls are expected to live at home until they get married off.
 So I stayed at home (with my parents) and saved a lot of money on rent.

 By age 25, I had about $100,000 saved up.
 I didn’t know what to do with that money so my parents made me invest it into a house.

 I bought the house in 2015 and it’s appreciated quite a bit over the last few years (The Toronto real estate market has been really hot in the past few years).

-Quitting my job the first time and travelling for a few months
+Quitting my job the first time and traveling for a few months

-I had immense pressures from my parents who wanted me to open my own accounting firm one day.
+I had immense pressure from my parents who wanted me to open my own accounting firm one day.
 It was totally something I DID NOT want to do.
-But I felt quite suffocated with all these demands made by my parents.
+I felt quite suffocated with all these demands made by my parents.